python-control/Slycot/README.rst

     brew install gcc

-On Windows, we suggest installing on top of the Python(x,y) distribution, and grabbing BLAS and LAPACK libraries from:
+On Windows, the BLAS and LAPACK libraries can be obtained from:

 http://icl.cs.utk.edu/lapack-for-windows/libraries/VisualStudio/3.4.1/Dynamic-MINGW/Win32/

-* install dll files in C:\Python27\DLLs
-* install lib files in C:\Python27\libs

 Installing
 -----------